kagantmr/zuzu/README.md

-# Zuzu
+# zuzu

-Zuzu is a lightweight microkernel targeting AArch32 and ARMv7-A.
+zuzu is a lightweight microkernel targeting AArch32 and ARMv7-A.

 ## Currently Supported Boards
 - ARM Versatile Express `vexpress-a15`